nmantani/FileInsight-plugins/README.md

   * File comparison
     Compare contents of two files
   * Hash values
-    Calculate MD5, SHA1, SHA256 hash values of selected region (the whole file if not selected)
+    Calculate MD5, SHA1, SHA256, ssdeep, imphash, impfuzzy hash values of selected region (the whole file if not selected)
   * Send to
     Send selected region (the whole file if not selected) to other programs